matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 take hold?
 We believe it is largely to do with the advances in the tools of scientific computing.
 Over the last 20 years we have seen the growth of a new generation of programming languages with clear, powerful syntax, such as Python.
-The originators of the R programming language were thinking specifically of data analysis when designing the language.
-Both of these languages are free, and open source, so they have benefited from the explosion of productivity in [open-source software](https://en.wikipedia.org/wiki/Open-source_software_development).
+Another language widely used in data science is R, the statistical programming language.
+The originators of R were thinking specifically of data analysis when designing the language.
+Python and R are free, and open source, so they have benefited from the explosion of productivity in [open-source software](https://en.wikipedia.org/wiki/Open-source_software_development).
 As these languages have developed, they have attracted more scientist-programmers, who build new libraries for data analysis and statistics.
 Meanwhile programmers in industry have learned the hard way, how difficult it can be to write clear and effective code, and there is a substantial body of thought and practice on process for writing and sharing code.
-This process has spread into the world of open-source programming, especially in academia, leading to a great increase in the quality and efficiency of academic code.
+This process spread into the world of open-source programming, leading to a great increase in the quality and efficiency of academic code.
 The combination of richer, clearer languages, better libraries, and better working process have made it possible to do much more with code than was previously possible.
 As a result, many more scientists can write good code, and therefore, many more scientists use code for data analysis.
-Eventually, these scientists appeared in companies that needed sophisticated data analysis, and showed how effective these skills could be.
+Eventually, these scientists appeared in companies that had difficult problems in data analysis, and showed how effective these skills could be.
 These were the data scientists described by Patil and Hammerbacher.

 ## Elements of data science

 If we are right, then data science is defined by what data scientists do.
 What do do they do?

 * They collate data from many sources;
 * They clean up messy data, and use it to try to recover meaningful information.
 But they are sceptical, and know when the data cannot be trusted for strong conclusions.
 * They explore data, to find errors, and unexpected patterns.
 They will likely use different ways to make graphs and graphics from the data, to diagnose and summarize.